 Republican political consultant Vinny Minchillo understands why the pro-gaming groups are not folding up their tents in Texas because they know that they have the support of the people.

-“If gambling got on the ballot as a constitutional amendment, it passes with no problem,” Minchillo said.
+“If gambling got on the ballot as a constitutional amendment, it passes with no problem,” Minchillo said, reflecting the optimism advocates continue to hold for the long-term prospect of legalizing casinos or sports betting in Texas.